 Any residential, commercial, industrial, institutional, or municipal alteration, development or redevelopment creating 401 to 1,000 SF of new impervious area.

-The construction of any new retaining wall required due to proposed changes in grade, unless already approved by Special Permit (per Zoning Sec.
+The construction of a new retaining wall, unless already approved by Special Permit (per Zoning Sec.
 5.4.2).

 Trench excavation that requires dewatering.